How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 • Gives you environmental control over temperature and conditions

 This is especially valuable in apartments and homes where you're sharing space with houseplants, open windows, and other potential pest sources.
 Pair your grow tent with proper ventilation using a small fan or inline fan system for optimal results.
+For a full walkthrough of building a proper indoor setup, see our professional grow rack setup guide.

 If Fungus Gnats Do Show Up